AdobeDocs/cc-everywhere/src/pages/guides/concepts/ede/index.md

 ## Experience variants

 A **variant** tailors the whole experience to a class of workflow.
-You set it through the `variant` property on a workflow's `appConfig`, and it determines **which creative tools the editor surfaces**—text, shapes, media, elements, templates, and so on—so the UI matches the task instead of exposing everything Express can do.
+You set it through the `variant` property on a workflow's `appConfig`, and it determines **which creative tools the editor surfaces**—text, images, shapes, icons, and other design elements—so the UI matches the task instead of exposing everything Express can do.
 Variants are how you build _experience-focused_ UIs.

 | `variant`   | Experience                                                                                                                                                                        |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |